Bindle Zine #2 Is Here! Winter 2024

 One can imagine that Phil was not thrilled when he listened to this.

 The songwriting on this track is credited to Elkie Brooks and Peter Gage, even though there are several musical breaks that segue into the choruses of “Be My Baby,” “Baby I Love You,” and “You Baby” – Ronettes songs that originally listed Phil as a co-writer.
 None of the original songwriters are credited here.
-As a comparison, Eddie Money’s 1986 hit “Take Me Home Tonight” – with Ronnie’s “Be My Baby” refrain – lists that song’s writers – Jeff Barry/Ellie Greenwich/Phil Spector alongside the other songwriters.
+By comparison, Eddie Money’s 1986 hit “Take Me Home Tonight” – with Ronnie’s “Be My Baby” refrain – lists that song’s writers – Jeff Barry/Ellie Greenwich/Phil Spector alongside the other songwriters.
 Perhaps if Siren had been a commercial success, the famously litigious Phil would have come after them.

 Reviews for the LP were all over the place – from high praise to the lowest dismissal: